UK TimesUK Times

 Security update

-They discussed an update on the process underway jointly to appoint an Independent Expert to carry out a short scoping and engagement exercise to assess whether there is merit in, and support for, a formal process of engagement to bring about paramilitary group transition to disbandment.
+Ministers also welcomed that Fleur Ravensbergen has commenced her work as the Independent Expert on paramilitary group transition to disbandment, appointed by both Governments.
+She is undertaking a short scoping and engagement exercise to assess whether there is merit in, and support for, a formal process of engagement to bring about paramilitary group transition to disbandment, and is to submit a report by mid-August 2026.

 British-Irish cooperation

-The Governments agreed that the Conference would meet again in the coming months.
+The Governments agreed that the Conference would meet again in 2026.

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Telegram Email